appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 ```

 ## Limitations
-XCTest framwroed does not provide guesture related APIs for tvOS.
+Gesture commands do not work for tvOS.
+Some commands such as pasteboard also do not work.

 We can handle `focus` on tvOS simply pressing keys such as up/down/left/right/home.
 tvOS does actions against the _focused_ element.
 You can get the focus attribute as [getting attribute API](http://appium.io/docs/en/commands/element/attributes/attribute/).

-## Basic actions
+## Basic Actions

 ```ruby
 # Ruby